ConductorOne/baton-freshdesk/README.md

 # Prerequisites
 In order to use this connector, you need to have an API Key to access the Freshdesk domain.
-Both the Token and the Domain must be indicated with the flags --api-key and --domain.
+Both the Token and the Domain must be indicated with the flags `--api-key` and `--domain`.
 Example:
   For connecting to https://example.freshdesk.com you should do: